dominictrier/py_cur_hotfolder-agent/README.md

 ```
 hotfolder/
 ├── actual_hotfolder_1/
-├── actual_hotfolder_2/

-hotfolder_out/
-├── actual_hotfolder_1/
-├── actual_hotfolder_2/
+├── actual_hotfolder_1_out/
 ```

-- For an IN root named `hotfolder`, the OUT root will be created as a sibling, named `hotfolder_out`, and OUT subfolders will mirror the IN subfolders.
+- For each subfolder `xxx` in the IN root, an OUT folder `xxx_out` is created as a sibling in the same IN root.